ashleychontos/pySYD/docs/quickstart.rst

         test                Test different utilities (currently under development)

-A majority of the data analyses and subsequent tools are used in the most common mode, ``run``, and therefore, using the following command:
+A majority of the data analyses and subsequent tools are used in the most common mode, ``run``.
+To see what options and parameters are available for the main pipeline execution, we'll use the following command:

 .. code-block::